fotathan/CPV_Prediction/README.md

 ## CSV format

-The app expects a CSV at `data/cpv_sample.csv` with columns:
+The app now expects the multilingual full CPV CSV at `/data/cpv_full.csv` (preferred) or `data/cpv_full.csv`.

+Required columns:

-- `code` (example: `15900000-7`)
+- `CODE`
-- `description` (example: `Beverages tobacco and related products`)

-You can replace the sample file with your full CPV list.
-If codes mentioned in tenders are missing from your CSV, the app will notify you.
+- Language columns such as: `BG, CS, DA, DE, EL, EN, ES, ET, FI, FR, GA, HR, HU, IT, LT, LV, MT, NL, PL, PT, RO, SK, SL, SV`

+Display language behavior:

+- The UI includes a **Result description language** dropdown (default `EN`)
+- If a description is missing in the selected language, the app falls back to `EN`
+- Semantic matching remains independent from display language (embedding text is prepared at load time)

 ## How it works

-1. Loads CPV rows from CSV
+1. Loads CPV rows from the full multilingual CSV and preserves all language columns
-2. Uses `paraphrase-multilingual-MiniLM-L12-v2` to embed all CPV descriptions
+2. Uses `paraphrase-multilingual-MiniLM-L12-v2` to embed a stable per-row text (`EN` with fallback to another available language when needed)
 3. Embeds the tender text at query time
 4. Computes cosine similarity
 5. Prioritizes CPV codes explicitly found in the tender text
 6. Fills remaining slots by cosine-similarity ranking to return top 3 results
+7. Adds a short explanation for each result (text-found + parent validation, or semantic similarity)

 ## Notes